FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Running_CFT_for_the_first_time_Windows/Management_utilities_win.md

 ## cftinit

 *cftinit* is a general Transfer CFT{{< TransferCFT/componentshortname  >}}
 initialization utility.
-Prior to running cftinit, you must stop both the Copilot and Transfer CFT server.
+Prior to running `cftinit`,` `you must stop both the Copilot and Transfer CFT server.

 **Syntax**